DonggeonDavidOh/DonggeonDavidOh.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our work on AI-assited car racing with human-centered safety filters has been accepted to RSS 2025!
-See you at LA :)
+Our work on AI-assisted car racing with [human-centered safety filters](https://safe-racing.github.io/) has been accepted to RSS 2025!
+See you in LA :)